Hexagon socket Drive

 They are used for permanent location of parts.
 Deep penetration on tightening gives highest axial and holding power.
 In material over Rockwell C15 point is spotted to half its length to develop shear strength across point.
 It is also used for pivots and fine adjustment.
 Available in ISO 4027 or DIN 914

 They are used for permanent location of one part to another.
 They have flat end with the threads stopping short of the end.
 The end is spotted in hole drilled in shaft or against flat (milled).
 They often replace dowel pins.
 Works well against hardened members or hollow tubing.
 Available in ISO 4028 or DIN 915

 The cup point is the most commonly used point style.
 It is used for the fast permanent or semi-permanent assembly of parts such as collars, pulleys, gears or bearings on shafting of hardness up to within 10 to 15 Rockwell C points of the screw hardness and where the digging in of the point is not undesirable.

 Low profile head facilitates space saving and safety.

 Torx Socket Head Cap Screw ISO14579

-Low head socket cap screws to Din 7984, often referred to as allen head bolts, have a hexagonal recess and is driven using a hex wrench or insert bit.
-These are high in strength and precision; designed to be used in special applications where head height clearance is a problem.
+Low head socket cap screws to DIN 7984, often referred to as allen head bolts, have a hexagonal recess and is driven using a hex wrench or insert bit.
+These are designed to be used in special applications where head height clearance is a problem.
 Because of their reduced head height and smaller socket size, they normally cannot be preloaded as high as a standard socket head cap screw and should not be subjected to high dynamic loads.

 Suitable for use in parts too thin for standard height socket cap screw and for applications with limited clearances